 Claudia’s work is regularly commissioned, performed and broadcast throughout Europe, working for example with hcmf//, Wien Modern, London Sinfonietta, Royal Philharmonic Society, Spor, Tete a Tete, BBC Proms, Tate Britain, Electra Productions, Sonica, NMC Recordings, Spitalfields Music, Ensemble Resonanz and Cryptic.

 Some recent work includes Remember me… a miniature deskOpera produced by Cryptic that toured throughout 2012 and 2013 to hcmf//, sound, NovemberMusic and Sonic-a, New Directions and Spitalfields Music.

-Her headphone piece for the BBC Proms Music Walk, an event curated by Tim Hopkins, is downloadable from the BBC Proms 2012
+Her headphone piece for the BBC Proms Music Walk, an event curated by Tim Hopkins, is downloadable from BBC Proms 2012.

 James Saunders has interviewed Claudia about her ongoing interest in incorporating touch into her work.

-She has worked collaboratively with many other artists and was co-founder and festival director of Soundwaves Festival, a music and sound focussed multi-arts festival that took place in Brighton (UK), and is about to launch a new interdisciplinary music and visual arts festival together with Julie Louise Bacon called TöNE: a meeting of sound and light in Medway.
-She is also a lecturer in music at The University of Kent
+She has worked collaboratively with many other artists and was co-founder and festival director of Soundwaves Festival, a music and sound focussed multi-arts festival that took place in Brighton (UK), as well as artistic co-director of the interdisciplinary music and visual arts festival TöNE: a meeting of sound and light in Medway.
+She is a lecturer in music at The University of Kent